The CDL Crackdown: New Federal Restrictions on Non-Domiciled Drivers (2026)

 Why the Crackdown Now?

-In 2025, a series of deadly truck accidents drew national scrutiny.
-One involved a driver who had failed the CDL test 10 times before receiving a license, then caused a crash that killed three people.
-Another high-profile case involved a recently licensed asylum seeker behind the wheel of a fatal accident in California.
+• The Repeat Failure Case: One accident involved a driver who had failed the CDL test 10 times before finally receiving a license, only to cause a crash that killed three people.

-Amid growing public pressure, the DOT launched a federal audit that found six states—including California, Texas, and New Jersey—had issued thousands of non-domiciled CDLs in violation of federal rules.
+Amid growing public pressure, the DoT launched a federal audit that found six states—including California, Texas, and New Jersey—had issued thousands of non-domiciled CDLs in violation of federal rules.
 In some cases, licenses were granted to individuals without valid work authorization or allowed to remain active long after a visa had expired.

 Who Can (and Can’t) Drive Under the New Rules